Tutorial: Doing Python development with Pixi#

 or other system install steps.

-feature from the optional-dependency
+feature in the pyproject.toml

-pixi project environment add default --solve-group default
+pixi project environment add default --solve-group default --force

 pixi project environment add test --feature test --solve-group default